waharnum/kubernetes-atomic/README.md

 # What's This?

-A Ansible-based handroll of setting up Kubernetes on CentOS Atomic as described at http://www.projectatomic.io/docs/gettingstarted/
+An Ansible-based handroll of setting up Kubernetes on CentOS Atomic as described at http://www.projectatomic.io/docs/gettingstarted/

 Currently sets up a single master and four nodes, with communication done over a private network